-When you first begin detoxing your body from drugs or alcohol, you’ll go through acute withdrawal symptoms which subside within a few days.
+When you first begin treating your body from drugs or alcohol, you’ll go through acute withdrawal symptoms which subside within a few days.
 But as you progress in your recovery, you may notice that some symptoms seem to linger or pop up unexpectedly, and these may be post-acute withdrawal syndrome symptoms.

 Knowing Your Enemy: PAWS

-Post-acute withdrawal syndrome or PAWS occurs after the initial detox period.
+Post-acute withdrawal syndrome or PAWS occurs after the initial treatment period.
 The longer you have struggled with addiction and the heavier the substance misuse, typically the higher risk you are for experiencing more significant PAWS.
 These symptoms occur as the brain continues to recover and adjust to a substance-free lifestyle.
 Connections are rewired and the brain’s reward system adapts to natural stimuli.

 It is important to remember that the time frame for PAWS varies from person to person, but symptoms can last up to a few years after addiction treatment, though usually they subside in frequency and severity over time.
 Individuals with co-occurring disorders may have trouble differentiating between what is mental health-related, and what is a symptom of post-acute withdrawal syndrome.